O'Hooley & Tidow: Shadows

 O'Hooley and Tidow's fifth album, Shadows, was released at the Cambridge Folk Festival in July 2016.
 It received a five-star review from Robin Denselow in The Guardian.
-Colin Irwin, reviewing the album for Mojo, said that "the overriding tone of this album is as deep and subtly dramatic as the piano instrumental that gives the long-player its title.
+Colin Irwin, reviewing the album for Mojo, said that "the overriding tone of this album is as deep and subtly dramatic as the piano instrumental that gives the long-player its title".

 WinterFolk Volume 1

 Their sixth album, WinterFolk Volume 1, released on 3 November 2017, reflects on "some of the darker hued aspects of yuletide, considering the season in an alternative, real way, from the absence or loss of children, to domestic violence at Christmas, from global warming to poverty, religion, displacement, migration and loneliness".
-It received a four-star review in The Guardian from Jude Rogers, who said: "Belinda O’Hooley and Heidi Tidow’s festive offering is piano-drizzled and string-glistened, its sound as comforting on the ears as favourite jumpers on the body on dark, icy mornings.
-Comprising reimaginings of their back catalogue, plus a few traditionals and modern covers, some of its subjects are tougher than you’d expect".
+It received a four-star review in The Guardian from Jude Rogers, who said: "Belinda O’Hooley and Heidi Tidow's festive offering is piano-drizzled and string-glistened, its sound as comforting on the ears as favourite jumpers on the body on dark, icy mornings.
+Comprising reimaginings of their back catalogue, plus a few traditionals and modern covers, some of its subjects are tougher than you'd expect".

 Live at St George's

-Their seventh album, Live at St George's, consisting of live recordings at St George's Hall, Bristol, was released in September 2020.
+Their seventh album, Live at St George's, consisting of live recordings at St George's, Bristol, was released in September 2020.